dotnet/csharpstandard/standard/lexical-structure.md

     | 'where'  | 'yield'
     ;
 ```

+> *Note*: The rules `keyword` and `contextual_keyword` are parser rules as they do not introduce new token kinds.
+All keywords and contextual keywords are defined by implicit lexical rules as they occur as literal strings in the grammar ([§7.2.3](lexical-structure.md#723-lexical-grammar)). *end note*

 In most cases, the syntactic location of contextual keywords is such that they can never be confused with ordinary identifier usage.
 For example, within a property declaration, the "`get`" and "`set`" identifiers have special meaning ([§15.7.3](classes.md#1573-accessors)).
 An identifier other than `get` or `set` is never permitted in these locations, so this use does not conflict with a use of these words as identifiers.